descartes-underwriting/app-technical-test/README.md

 Anything that is not listed in the task section does not have to be developed.
 No need to bother with access management, signing etc.

-Testing should exist but remain minimal, just for demonstation purposes
+Testing should exist but remain minimal, just for demonstration purposes.